 The forecasting and station capacity study produced by Arup identified that the Northern Line platforms at Moorfields may become over capacity during the next few years.
-Using the London Underground Limited standard measure of 0.8 metres squared per person, the Northern Line platforms at Moorfields can both accommodate 450 passengers.
+Using the London Underground Limited standard measure of 0.8 square metres per person, the Northern Line platforms at Moorfields can both accommodate 450 passengers.
 Unlike Liverpool Central, the station is more popular with commuters than shoppers and the station is busier during the weekday peaks than at weekends.
-The busiest single hour is 08:00 - 08:59, however as the majority of passengers are alighting rather than waiting for services, the platform clears quickly and is currently never more than 70 percent full.
-Based on the central growth forecast the platform is not expected to be over capacity before 2020, and no action is recommended.
+The busiest single hour is 08:00 - 08:59; however as the majority of passengers are alighting rather than waiting for services, the platform clears quickly and is currently never more than 80 percent full.
+Based on the central growth forecast the platform is not expected to be over capacity before 2020 despite strong passenger growth over the last year, and no action is recommended.
 Figure 6.3 below illustrates this.